mihdan/cyr2lat/docs/tasks/v7.0/cyr2lat-7.0-development-plan-updated.md

 - No automatic destructive conversion of WooCommerce global attribute taxonomy slugs.
 - No automatic conversion of existing WooCommerce variation attribute keys unless a dedicated migration tool is added.
 - Existing background converter keeps current behavior by default.
+- Do not add a WooCommerce attributes converter page section to the 7.0 background converter.
 - Add a warning or help text explaining that old WooCommerce attributes created before Cyr-To-Lat may need manual or dedicated conversion.

 ### 7.6 Database safety